AFLplusplus/AFLplusplus/llvm_mode/README.md

 the code to make afl-fuzz path discovery easier.

-If you need just to instrument specific parts of the code, you can whitelist which C/C++ files to actually intrument.
+If you need just to instrument specific parts of the code, you can whitelist which C/C++ files to actually instrument.
 See README.whitelist

 For splitting memcmp, strncmp, etc. please see README.laf-intel